 - If you are recovering still after 12 weeks have passed, the insurance company will determine whether it is necessary for you to have rehabilitation treatment.

-It can be very stressful to file for workers’ compensation.
+It can be very stressful to file a workers’ compensation case.
 However, it is often necessary to ensure that you get the benefits that are owed to you.

-To learn more about how our Buffalo injury firm can help guide you through the workers’ compensation claims process and help you get the full benefits that you are entitled to receive under workers’ compensation law, call Cellino Law.
+To learn more about how our Buffalo injury firm can help guide you through the workers’ compensation claims process and help you get the full benefits that you are entitled to receive under workers’ compensation law, call Cellino Law firm.

 Can You Appeal A Denied Workers’ Compensation Claim?

 When a claim is filed by a worker, the employer’s workers’ compensation insurance company might: contest part of a claim, contest the claim or accept the claim that an injured worker has filed.
 Workers’ compensation claims get paid after the insurance company or employer agrees that the illness or personal injury is work-related.
 If the claim is disputed by the insurance company or employer, then no cash benefits are paid until the case is heard by a workers’ compensation law judge to determine who is correct.

 The Workers’ Compensation Board in some cases might have a hearing held before a judge.
 If it is determined by the judge that the claim is valid, then the judge will determine the duration and amount of the compensation award.

 Both sides have the right to appeals the decision within 30 days of the judge’s decision being filed.
 If it is granted, then a panel made up of three workers’ compensation board members reviews the case.
 The panel might:

 - Rescind the decision of the judge, or